Vibe Coding vs Research-Driven Development

 For code, the AI needs your codebase.
 You give it access via file reads, and it produces correct, contextual code.
 For marketing, the AI needs your market.
 Search volumes.
 Competitor rankings.
 Content gaps.
 Keyword clusters.
 Real performance data from Google Search Console.

-This is why a marketing agent isn't a separate product from your coding agent.
-It's the same agent with market data connected.
+This is why a marketing agent isn't a separate product from your coding agent, it's the same agent with market data connected.
 The difference between “write me a landing page” and “write me a landing page targeting ‘ai coding tools’ (3,600/mo, LOW competition) with these specific keywords in H1 and meta description” is just data.
+That's prompt engineering SEO that actually moves rankings, not vibes dressed up as strategy.

 Coding Agent